What is Global Scholars?

 Tulane SPHTM has a long affiliation with the Peace Corps.
 Hundreds of graduates have gone on to pursue Peace Corps service where they have been able to directly use the skills learned in the classroom to assist communities around the globe.
 Participants gain insight from the experiences of the many Returned Peace Corps Volunteers (RPCV) at SPHTM, including the Coverdell Fellows, the Global Scholars Program Coordinators, and many faculty and staff.

-This new program is not limited to students going into Peace Corps.
-Students pursuing other international work and service opportunities are welcome to participate as Global Scholars.
+All students pursuing other international work and service opportunities are welcome to participate as Global Scholars.

 Program Requirements:

-- Submit a reflection piece to contribute to The Internationalist.
+- Submit a reflection piece to The Internationalist

 Program Benefits: